 - Scan your path of travel.
 Motorcycle riders should scan their planned path 10 to 15 seconds ahead of where they are.

 - Identify possible hazards.
 Riders should be constantly vigilant.
-While some hazards, such as something falling off a truck, happen with only a moment’s notice, other hazards, such as lanes narrowing, or curves in the road, can be anticipated with observation.
+While some hazards, such as something falling off a truck, happen with only a moment’s notice, other hazards, such as lanes narrowing, or curves in the road can be anticipated with observation.

 - Be prepared to act.
 In addition to planning an escape route, riders should be prepared to act on that route on a moment’s notice.
 Riders should also familiarize themselves with collision avoidance techniques before riding in traffic.

 - Communicate your intentions.
-Signals well in advance of turns and lane changes, and working brake lights are critical to avoiding motorcycle accidents.
+Signals well in advance of turns and lane changes and working brake lights are critical to avoiding motorcycle accidents.

 - Maintain an adequate space cushion.
 Motorcyclists should ensure sufficient space between themselves and vehicles both in front of and behind them.

 - Be visible.
-When riding, motorcyclists should wear bright clothing, or clothing with reflective properties.
+When riding, motorcyclists should wear bright clothing or clothing with reflective properties.
 Headlights and running lights should be used at all times.
 When selecting lane position, riders should be mindful of which position affords the best possibility of both seeing and being seen.

 How Do Most Motorcycle Accidents Happen?

-Several long – range studies have been done to determine how most motorcycle accidents happen.
-One such study showed about 75 % of accidents involve collision with another vehicle, typically a car.
+Several long-range studies have been done to determine how most motorcycle accidents happen.
+One such study showed about 75 % of accidents involve a collision with another vehicle, typically a car.
 Of the other 25% of motorcycle accidents, most of them involve collisions with a fixed object or a single vehicle collision.
 Most single vehicle motorcycle accidents (about 67 %) are attributable to motorcycle rider error, such as over-breaking or under-cornering.
 This is consistent with other data attributing most motorcycle accidents to inexperience.

-Failure of other drives to see motorcycles in traffic is a common cause of motorcycle accidents.
+Failure of other drivers to see motorcycles in traffic is a common cause of motorcycle accidents.
 Particularly in California, where riders may drive between lanes of traffic, known as “lane splitting” drivers may not adequately anticipate motorcycles on the roadway.
 Driving into the sun, such as on Interstate 15 heading into Nevada in the early morning, or heading westbound on California 85 from San Jose in the evening, can cause accidents because motorists have difficulty seeing motorcycles.